Chakraborty-p/DOpresentation/slides.md

 ---

-There are two types of hierarchies (structure) in an organization:
+We will be presenting two types of hierarchies (structure) in an organization:
 1. Hierarchical or Traditional organizational structure
 1. Flat organizational structure